-His new book, Borderwall as Architecture: A Manifesto for the U.S.-Mexico Boundary (University of California Press 2017), advocates for a reconsideration of the existing barrier dividing the U.S. and Mexico through design proposals that are hyperboles of actual scenarios that have occurred as a consequence of the Wall.
+His book, Borderwall as Architecture: A Manifesto for the U.S.-Mexico Boundary, advocates for a reconsideration of the existing barrier dividing the U.S. and Mexico through design proposals that are hyperboles of actual scenarios that have occurred as a consequence of the Wall.
 Rael’s work looks at cross-border exchange, examining the flows of culture, people, economy and ecology across the border.
-His investigations into border architecture stretch back ten years, and concerns ‘the spaces between walls.’
+His investigations into border architecture stretch back ten years, and concern ‘the spaces between walls.’

 The recent escalation of border rhetoric and ideological conflict worldwide has renewed public attention to this particular border, although none of the issues there are new issues.
 The landscape, the ecology, and the politics remain a shifting mosaic that is best understood by those that live and work in this bi-national community.
 Political rhetoric turns a regional issue into a national one, and moreover, into an ideological one.